Date of Publishing: August 23, 2019

 Under California law, tips belong to front-of-house staff and must be paid fully to them.

-- Credit Card Processing Fees on tips must be paid by the restaurant under California law.
-So, if a credit card company charges $0.15 + 3% to process the payment, your restaurant must pay that amount to ensure the server gets his or her full tip amount.
+• Credit Card Processing Fees on tips can’t be charged to the employee by the restaurant under California law.
+So, if a credit card company charges $0.15 + 3% to process the payment, your restaurant must pay that amount to ensure the server gets their full tip amount.

 Use Tip Pooling Software to easily manage employee tip pools and make sure your team gets paid the right time, every time.